Ask Chef Dennis

 Do I have to use a pot with a lid to roast the pork butt?

 No, you don’t.
-You can cover the pot with aluminum foil, or place a half sheet pan over the top of the pot when you make this recipe.
+When you make this recipe, you can cover the pot with aluminum foil or place a half-sheet pan over the top of it.

-You can also place it in a baking dish that is big enough to hold the pork, onions and beer and cover it with foil.
+You can also place it in a baking dish big enough to hold the pork, onions, and beer, and cover it with foil.

 You can also forgo the beer and onions double wrapping the pork butts in foil and placing them on a sheet pan to roast.